boldbi/bold-bi-docs/docs/working-with-data-sources/append-data-source.md

 ### Configuring the Append Data Source:

-The `Append Data Source` allows users to append the selected files to an existing data source table.
+The `Append Data Source` allows users to append selected files to an existing data source table.
 Currently, this feature is available for file types such as Excel, JSON, CSV, and XML.

 ![Append data icon button](/static/assets/working-with-datasource/append-data-from-file/images/append-ds-append-btn.png)

 To append data in an existing data source, click on the `append data` icon.
-The dialog will open, as seen in the following.
+The dialog will open, as seen in the following image.

 ![Append data dialog](/static/assets/working-with-datasource/append-data-from-file/images/append-ds-dialog.png)

-Choose the table name from the selected tables dropdown in which the data should be appended.
+Choose the table name from the selected tables dropdown menu in which the data should be appended.

 The `Append Data Source` allows users to append both single and multiple files.

-Click the `Browse File` to select the files you want to append, as shown in the following image.
+Click the `Browse File` button to select the files you want to append, as shown in the following image.

 ![Append data browse button](/static/assets/working-with-datasource/append-data-from-file/images/append-ds-browse-btn.png)

-Once the selected files are uploaded, the schema comparison will be done, and the validation status will be updated as follows.
+Once the selected files are uploaded, the schema comparison will be done, and the validation status will be updated as follows:

 1. Single file upload